Cordoba Requinto 580 1/2 Size Classical Guitar Review

 Over the years a couple of people have asked me about the Cordoba Requinto 580, and whether it was a good option for kids ages 4-7 or so.
 I hadn’t really been able to put much thought into answering that question until I came across one on a recent trip to Nashville.
 Cordoba guitars are pretty popular in the classical guitar playing world and are known for being good quality with a nice sound to them.
 I was pretty impressed with this model, although it wouldn’t be my first choice as a guitar for a child who is a beginner, partly because a slight issue I had with the size of the neck, and the fact that it has more of a Spanish sound to it, which is nice but not really my thing.

 In case you were wondering, ‘requinto’ is a term that is used in Spanish speaking regions to refer to a smaller version of a classical guitar that is tuned to a higher pitch than a regular classical guitar.
-I’m a bit confused as to why this guitar is called a requinto because Cordoba recommend that the guitar should have a regular tuning, not the high pitched tuning that is more common with a standard requinto guitar.
+I’m a bit confused as to why this guitar is called a requinto because Cordoba recommends that the guitar should have a regular tuning, not the high pitched tuning that is more common with a standard requinto guitar.

 Cordoba’s 1/2 size Requinto guitar is handmade (in China) with a solid cedar top and mahogany back and sides.
 This model is part of Cordoba’s Iberia collection, which is a budget line.
 Make no mistake this is a Spanish style guitar, in both look and sound.
-The hand-inlaid all-natural wood rosette is really nicely done and sets model apart from similar guitars in this price range.
-It has a gloss finish, the top is European cedar, the back and sides are mahogany and the fingerboard is India rosewood.
+The hand-inlaid all-natural wood rosette is nicely done and sets model apart from similar guitars in this price range.
+It has a gloss finish, the top is European cedar, the back and sides are mahogany, and the fingerboard is India rosewood.

 One of the reasons I don’t think this would be a great guitar for kids is that the sizing is a little misleading.
-Getting the right size is important to having good playability in a guitar.
+Getting the right size is essential to having good playability in a guitar.
 The requinto is labeled as a ½ size, but the scale length is almost 23” which is usually considered ¾ size.
-For that reason if you are looking at this guitar for a child, I would recommend that they are at least 8 years or more of age (unless they are big for their age then you can go a little younger).
+For that reason, if you are looking at this guitar for a child, I would recommend that they are at least eight years or more of age (unless they are big for their age then you can go a little younger).
 I would also make sure you to try out the guitar in person, so you aren’t surprised by the sizing.
 The other issue is the neck is a little wide for a very small child to get their fingers around, making it harder for them to play.

 The sound of the Requinto 580 is a rich, Spanish sound.
 Cordoba guitars are known for being lightweight, yet producing an incredible sound and this model is no exception.
-For a small guitar it has a surprisingly good volume to it.
+For a small guitar, it has a surprisingly good volume to it.